0xced/DocZoom/README.md

 About
 =====

-**DocZoom** is an Xcode plugin that makes pinch to zoom usable in the documentation browser.
+**DocZoom** is an Xcode plugin that makes Pinch-to-Zoom behave like Safari in the documentation browser instead of zooming like mad.

 Installation
 ============